huanlin/huanlin.github.io/content/en/blog/2023-08-08-docsy-sidebar-menu-scroll-position/index.md

 ---
-title: Keep Sidebar Menu's Scroll Position
+title: Docsy - Keep Sidebar Menu's Scroll Position
 date: "2023-08-08"
+slug: docsy-keep-sidebar-menu-position
 description: >
   Docsy and many other Hugo themes have the same UI issue.
 Here is a solution.
 tags: ["hugo", "docsy"]